SchwarzIT/onyx/apps/docs/src/basics/layout.md

 # Layout

 Different layouts are the best way to focus the users attention and create hierarchy.
-On top a well chosen layout serves as a guiding hand for the user to work with the application.
-The best way to create both an attractive and accessible layout is to follow the principles below.
+Additionally, a well chosen layout serves as a guiding hand for the user to work with the application.
+Our recommended way to create both an attractive and accessible layout is to follow the principles below.

 ::: details Responsive
 Layouts should be adaptive in their structure displayed on [multiple devices and screensizes](/basics/breakpoints_grid).